 The deployment schedule you configure is the same for all platforms.
-Any changes you make apply to all platforms, except for Deploy for always on connection, which does not apply to iOS.
+Any changes you make apply to all platforms, except for Deploy for always-on connection.

 The policy appears in the Device Policies table.

-To edit or delete a policy, select the check box next to a policy to show the options menu above the policy list.
-Or, click a policy in the list to show the options menu to the right of the listing.
+To edit a policy, select the check box next to a policy.
+The options menu appears above the policy list.
+Or, click a policy in the list to show more controls.

 To view policy details, click Show more.